Predict Trends and Volatility

 volatility, which is the variance of all possible internal trending probability options for a geography.

-Let’s add these column values as widgets, and pop-up information windows on our dashboard, to explore our data.
+Let’s add these column values as widgets, and pop-up information windows on our map, to explore our data.

 ||Define the statistics of probability distribution.
 Since the system changes randomly, it is generally impossible to predict with certainty the state of a Markov chain at a given point in the future.
 However, the statistical properties of the system’s future can be predicted.
 In many applications, it is these statistical properties that are important.

 The changes of state of the event-series are called transitions, and the probabilities associated with various state-changes are called transition probabilities.
 The set of all states and transition probabilities completely characterizes a Markov chain.
 By convention, we assume all possible states and transitions have been included in the definition of the processes, so there is always a next state.
 This transition of the sum of probabilities trending up (relative to the unit index of that probability) is given in the

 ||The degree of variation of the event series data over time, measured by the standard deviation of probabilities within the trends.|